Can’t Pay Corporation Tax – What Next?

 As a director of a limited company which is in financial difficulties and unable to pay your annual Corporation Tax, it is crucial to ensure that you deal with the problem.
 It will not go away.
 Interest, Fines and the potential visit from a Bailiff may follow.

-Once you have accepted you are unable to pay your Corporation Tax, then before the date payment is due, contact the HMRC.
+Once you have accepted you are unable to pay your Corporation Tax Bill on time or at all, then before the date payment is due, contact the HMRC.

 You need to speak with the Business Payment Support Service on 0300 200 3825.